Attnan2014/P5-NeighborhoodMap/README.md

 This is a single-page application which features a map of Tanpa, Florida.
 I have added markers to identify some popular

-resturants and cafes along with an infomation window that will display details of a selected location.
+restaurants and cafes along with an infomation window that will display details of a selected location.
 Also a search bar

 that can be used to easily find a restaurant or cafe.
 There is a listview to support simple browsing of all locations.
 I have